-- Increase your Strength or Dexterity score by 1, to a maximum of 20. - You may use your Dexterity modifier instead of your Strength modifier for attack and damage rolls you make with a double scimitar. - When you use a scimitar or double scimitar, its damage die changes from a d6 to d8. - If you do not already add your ability modifier to the damage of the attack you make as a bonus action when engaging in two-weapon fighting, you may now do so when wielding a double scimitar or engaging in two-weapon fighting with a scimitar.
+- Increase your Strength or Dexterity score by 1, to a maximum of 20. - You gain a +1 bonus to attack rolls you make with scimitars and double scimitars. - When you use a scimitar or double scimitar, its damage die changes from a d6 to 2d4. - If you do not already add your ability modifier to the damage of the attack you make as a bonus action when engaging in two-weapon fighting, you may now do so when wielding a double scimitar or engaging in two-weapon fighting with a scimitar.